Felix Gillet’s Background

 In the history of Fruit and Nut Growing in California and the Pacific Northwest, Felix Gillet holds an honorable and unique place.
 He is recognized by many as the father of most of the perennial crop agriculture in California and the Western U.S.

 Gillet, born in Rocheford, France in 1835, was a sailor who made at least 7 trans Atlantic voyages and then immigrated to Boston, MA in 1852.
 He arrived in San Jose, California in 1858, and settled in Nevada City, CA in 1859.
 Initially the owner of a barber shop, he took a year sabbatical about 1862 and learned more of the nursery trade in his homeland.
 He came back to Nevada City, became a nurseryman and established his “Barren Hill Nursery” in 1866, one of the first fruit and nut nurseries on the west coast of the United States.
-He began importing hundreds of select fruit, nut and grape varieties initially from France, eventually introducing plants from more than 30 nations.
-He ran the nursery until his death in 1908., publishing detailed annual catalogs featuring hundreds of varieties, many of which formed the foundation the most important agricultural industries of the West.
+He began selecting and importing hundreds of fruit, nut and grape varieties initially from France and eventually from more than 30 nations, including: Armenia, Canada, China, Denmark, Eastern United States, England, Greece, Holland, Italy, Kazakhstan, Korea, Mexico, Persia, Portugal, Russia, Spain, Sweden and more.
+Dedicated to quality, he trialed all of the varieties on the poor soil and harsh climate of Barren Hill Nursery before offering them in his catalogs.
+He ran the nursery until his death in 1908, publishing detailed annual catalogs featuring hundreds of varieties, many of which formed the foundation the most important agricultural industries of the West.

 Today Felix Gillet is recognized as the the most important California nurseryman of his generation.
 His introductions provided the primary varieties for the almond, walnut, hazelnut (filbert), chestnut, prune, cherry, pear, apricot, wine and table grape, fig, rose and strawberry industries of the West.
 In addition he grew and provided virtually every common temperate climate perennial edible species including peaches, nectarines, apples, raspberries, blackberries, pecans, mulberries, asparagus, artichoke, citrus, olives, gooseberries, currants and more.
 He also propagated numerous species of perennial ornamental and forest trees.
 The famed horticultural beauty of Nevada City and Grass Valley is in good part a testament to the decades of Gillet’s efforts.
 Gillet provided many thousand of plants to gardeners, homesteaders and farmers throughout the United States, and shipped plants as far as Russia!